- The Post Relations Types

-JetEngine is the first-class addon for Elementor editor which allows adding the dynamic listing and grid layouts and provides a way to display the custom posts and taxonomies within any page templates.
+JetEngine is the plugin addon for Elementor editor which allows adding the dynamic listing and grid layouts and provides a way to display the custom posts and taxonomies within any page templates.

-Today we’ll show you how to choose the needed posts relations and how to set them with the JetEngine plugin in Legacy Relationships.
+Today we’ll show you how to choose the needed post relations and how to set them with the JetEngine plugin in Legacy Relationships.

 Feel free to use Refactored Relations feature for more possibilities.